Introduction: Why "issue tracker vs bug tracker" is a question worth answering

 How to integrate a bug tracker with your issue tracker

-Two-way sync: When a bug is reported in the bug tracker, it should automatically create a ticket in the team's issue tracker — with full context (screenshot, session replay, metadata) attached.
+Push-to-tracker sync: When a bug is reported in the bug tracker, it should automatically create a ticket in the team's issue tracker — with full context (screenshot, session replay, metadata) attached.
 When the engineering ticket is closed, the bug tracker should mirror that status.

 Project routing: Different bug categories should route to different projects in the issue tracker.
 A frontend bug goes to the frontend team's Jira project; a payment bug goes to the payments team's Linear board.
-Configure this routing once, and the bug tracker handles dispatch automatically.

 Status mapping: Map bug-tracker statuses (reproduced, fix in progress, verified) to issue-tracker statuses (To Do, In Progress, Done) so the workflow is coherent across both tools.